 She holds a BSc in Biology, a MSc in Environmental Biology, and a post-graduate qualification in Science Communication.
 She has served on the Scientific Advisory Board of the International Technology, Education and Development Conference.
 Her main interests are games, education and science communication.
 She has been a competition judge since 2016.

-Andrea has being applying technology to solve business challenges throughout his career, working in Europe, the Middle East and Africa for organizations including Olivetti and Hewlett Packard.
+Andrea has being applying technology to solve business challenges throughout his career, working in Europe, the Middle East and Africa for organizations including Olivetti, Hewlett Packard and Ricoh.

 He is currently focused on sales and marketing and has over a decade of experience in the sales and delivery of large projects for fortune 500 clients as well as consulting & integration.
 Prior to that, having started his career as an Engineer in Germany, he spent more than ten years developing products for the IT industry, working in both product innovation and R&D.

 Andrea holds a degree in Engineering (University of Trieste) and an MBA (SDA Bocconi) as well as two 2 US patents.
 His interests include innovation and people and he enjoys going for early morning runs.
 He has been a competition judge since 2018.

 Damien started his career as a software developer with Digital (now HP) and subsequently worked for Nortel Networks (now Avaya) before entering academia.
 Since 2000, he has taught computing at the Galway-Mayo Institute of Technology, where he is the Programme Chair for the BSc in Computing and Software Development.

 In 2003, he co-founded the Games Fleadh – Ireland’s Computer & Console Games Design & Development Festival – where he serves as an Academic Judge, he has been a Games Design Judge for Microsoft’s Imagine Cup Ireland, and has served on games development Academic Review panels and been an external examiner in other third level institutions.